Acquired hydrocephalus of newborn

 These extra rules are placed in the MDC 01 area, just below the existing rules for DRG A09/001D, and they are copies of the existing rules for DRG A09/001D, but the MDC field is changed from 01 to 15.
 See Suggestion_C778.xlsx for more details.

-#1 Updated by Kristiina Kahur 10 months ago
+#1 Updated by Kristiina Kahur over 2 years ago

 Finnish National DRG-Centre 2019-2-14